AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 NOTE:

 California’s ignition interlock requirement is part of a statewide pilot program.
-It applies to offenses that occur between Jan.
+It applies to offenses between Jan.
 1, 2019, and Dec.
 31, 2025.

-Even if the court doesn’t order you to install an ignition interlock device, you can install one to get restricted license privileges.
+You can install an ignition interlock device to obtain restricted license privileges, even if the court doesn’t require it.
 The other option to get a restricted license is to enter an employment/treatment program.
 With a restricted license, you’ll be able to drive to and from your job and DUI program.
-Both options require a $55 reissue fee as well as a $15 restriction fee.
+Both options require a $55 or $125 reissue fee (depending on whether the court or the California DMV ordered your license suspension) and a $15 restriction fee.

 Penalties for Underage Drinkers

-Drivers under 21 can’t have any alcohol in their system, as the legal limit is under 0.01 percent.
+Drivers under 21 must have a BAC below 0.01%.
 Aside from license suspensions, young drivers convicted of DUI may be required to participate in California’s Youthful Drunk Driver Visitation Program in order to discourage recidivism.
-During this program, they may visit trauma facilities, morgues, or coroners’ offices in order to see firsthand the consequences of drunk driving.
+During this program, they may visit trauma facilities, morgues, or coroners’ offices to see firsthand the consequences of drunk driving.

 How Long a DUI Offense Stays on Your Record